sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 Only a few months later, though, we were stuck.
 We realised that what we had built and shipped as an alpha to customers just didn't work on a conceptual level.
-In that version, campaigns (now called batch changes) were executed on the Sourcegraph instance to produce changes in repositories, which was cool from a technical standpoint but it felt clunky, and slow, and adding a new type of campaign (to produce a new type of change) required us to add new code.
+In that version, batch changes (called _campaigns_ at the time) were executed on the Sourcegraph instance to produce changes in repositories, which was cool from a technical standpoint but it felt clunky and slow, and adding a new type of campaign (to produce a new type of change) required us to add new code.
 "Meh" is a good word to use here.